Environmental Educator / Camp Leader Position

 KIDS for the BAY Summer Camp

-KIDS for the BAY is an environmental education organization now celebrating our 25 Year Anniversary!
-To learn more about our mission, our impact and our award-winning programs, please visit our website at www.kidsforthebay.org.
+KIDS for the BAY is an environmental education organization now in our 30th year of operation.
+To learn more about our mission, our impact and our award-winning programs, please visit our website at: www.kidsforthebay.org.

-KIDS for the BAY (KftB) is in our eighteenth year of delivering a fun-filled summer of hands-on science and nature exploration in the unique environment of the San Francisco Bay Area.
-Our camp includes science investigations, nature games, art activities, hiking, kayaking, swimming and many more adventures.
+KIDS for the BAY (KftB) is now celebrating our 20 Year Anniversary of Summer Camp, delivering a fun-filled summer of hands-on science and nature exploration in the unique environment of the San Francisco Bay Area.
+Camp includes science investigations, nature games, art activities, hiking explorations and more outdoor adventures.
 Campers learn to care for the natural environment and become environmental stewards.
 Team building activities help to develop a fun loving, connected and caring Summer Camp community of friends, scientists and environmentalists.

-Camp sessions are one week long (Monday-Friday) between the hours of 8:30 am and 4 pm and take place at various natural habitats around the Berkeley area, including Lake Anza, Jewel Lake, Strawberry Creek, and Berkeley Marina.
-All sessions of camp include special field trips to ocean beaches, islands in the bay, the Exploratorium, the Oakland Zoo, the Aquarium of the BAY and many more exciting destinations.
+Camp sessions are one week long (Monday-Friday) between the hours of 8:30 am and 3:30 pm, and take place at various natural habitats around the Berkeley area, including Tilden Park, Strawberry Creek, and Berkeley Marina.
+Nature Club camp after care is offered daily from 3:30 – 5 pm

-Camp sessions are for campers ages 5-7 and 8-10.
-Campers ages 11 – 14 are Leaders in Training.
-Each week of camp is led and managed by a combination of Camp Leaders, Camp Assistant Leaders, and Camp Interns.
-Our camper-to-staff ratio is low, ensuring an enriching, safe, and positive camp experience.
-KftB also runs an after-care camp Nature Club from 4-5:30 pm.
+Camp sessions are for Adventurers Campers age 5-7 and Explorers age 8-11.
+Camp Rangers, ages 12 &13 help out with younger campers, and youth age 14 – 17 are Leaders in Training/Interns.
+Each week of camp is led and managed by Environmental Educators including year-round KftB Program Staff, Camp Leaders and Camp Assistant Leaders.
+Our camper-to-staff ratio is 7 – 1, ensuring an enriching, safe, and positive camp experience.

 Camp Leader Responsibilities

-- Review camp curricula and plan activities with other Camp Leaders
+• Review camp curricula and prepare to teach activities

-- Maintain positive, professional communication with camp parents/families at all times
+• Maintain positive, professional communication at all times

 Required Qualifications and Experience

-- At least two years of experience teaching environmental, science, and/or outdoor education to elementary school aged youth
+• At least one year of experience teaching environmental, science, and/or outdoor education to elementary school aged youth

-- Ability to walk and hike along trails while carrying light equipment and to play active games with campers
+• Ability to walk and hike along trails while carrying light equipment, sit on the ground for circle time and play active games with campers

 Desired Qualifications and Experience

-- Other relevant talents (e.g. storytelling, music, arts and crafts) to contribute to the camp.
+• Other relevant talents (e.g. nature games, storytelling, music, arts and crafts).

-The Camp Leader will be a temporary employee of Earth Island Institute (KftB’s fiscal sponsor), with employment beginning on June 13 and ending on August 10, 2018.
-The CL will be paid $18/hour and will submit time sheets to receive paychecks semi-monthly.
-The position does not include any health benefits or paid vacation time, but does include worker’s compensation and unemployment benefits.
+The Camp Leader (CL) will be a temporary employee of Earth Island Institute (KftB’s fiscal sponsor), with employment beginning on June 9 and ending on July 29, 2022.
+The CL will be paid $22/hour and will submit hours to receive paychecks semi-monthly.
+The position does not include any health benefits or paid vacation time, but does include worker’s compensation.

-Application Deadline, February 28, 2018.
+Application Deadline – open until filled.
 Apply early; interviews will be held as applications are received.

 Your application package must include the following:

-- at least two references with current contact information (email and phone number).
+• at least two references, including at least one direct supervisor, with current contact information (email and phone number).

 A background check by a Live Scan service provider will be required before the hiring process can be finalized.

-KIDS for the BAY/Earth Island Institute values diversity is an equal opportunities employer.
+KIDS for the BAY/Earth Island Institute values diversity and is an equal opportunities employer.